sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 ## Bless the inline refactoring!

-Sometimes we get carried away and produce abstractions that don’t make code easier to read or even shorter:
+Sometimes, we get carried away and produce abstractions that don’t make code easier to read or even shorter:

 ```jsx
 // my_feature_util.js